bharath9866/ComposePracticals/app/src/main/java/com/example/adaptivestreamingplayer/interview/Kotlin.md

 Using `val` whenever possible is recommended, as it helps ensure immutability and safer code.

 ## 3. What is `inline` function in kotlin?

+###Answer:
-`Inline` function instruct compiler to insert complete body of the function wherever that function gets used in the code.
+`Inline` function instruct compiler to insert the complete body of the function wherever that function gets used in the code.

+### Advantage of `Inline` function: Function call overhead doesn't occur.
+Less overhead and faster program execution.

+### So, when to make the function `inline` and when not:

+• When the function code is very small, it's a good idea to make the function `inline`.

+• When the function code is large and called from so many places, it's a bad idea to make the function `inline`, as the large code will be repeated again and again.